 The morning is always painful for me.

-Here, we use the word 'painful' to talk about something we hate to do or is very uncomfortable.
+Here, we use the word 'painful' to talk about something we hate to do.
 Notice the following:

 - It was painful to watch our World Cup team lose.